OleksandrKutsevHYS/EpicStaff-resources/docs/organization-variables.md

 - `/api/run-session/` endpoint uses `multipart/form-data`
 - All other endpoints use `application/json`

+📌 **Variable Configuration**
+- Variables must exist in the flow domain before being marked as persistent
+- A variable can only be persistent at organization OR user level, not both
+- Configuration is per flow and per organization

 📌 **Variable Persistence**
-- Only enabled when `persistent_variables = true`
-- Variables are saved **after** successful flow completion
+- Variables are saved after successful flow completion
 - Failed flows do not persist variable changes
+- Only variables with `output_variable_path` set will be updated

-📌 **Security**
+📌 **User Context**
-- Keep secret keys confidential
-- Rotate secret keys regularly using the change secret key endpoint
+- Pass `username` in run-session to load user-specific variables
+- Without `username`, only organization variables are available
-- Each organization and user has independent authentication
+- Each user maintains independent state for their variables

 ---